mattsse/rust-ads/README.md

 # Introduction

-This is [Beckhoff's ADS protocol](https://infosys.beckhoff.com/english.php?content=../content/1033/tcadscommon/html/tcadscommon_intro.htm&id=) in pure rust.
+This is a [Beckhoff's ADS protocol](https://infosys.beckhoff.com/english.php?content=../content/1033/tcadscommon/html/tcadscommon_intro.htm&id=) implementation in pure rust.

 ### Roadmap

+* implement all types following spec
-* implement propper serde support with bincode
+* implement communication

-* add generic read write operations for primitive types
+This is still WIP and under development.